5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 - Continue with the instructions

 #### Instructions

-- Head to Chris1111's [VoodooHDA-Tahoe](https://github.com/chris1111/VoodooHDA-Tahoe) repo
-- Click on `<>Code` and select `Download zip`
-- In Finder, open the downloads folder and extract `VoodooHDA-Tahoe-main.zip`
-- Double-click on `Package.command`
-- A Terminal window opens and the latest `VoodooHDA.kext` and VoodooHDA installer are build
+- Open Terminal
+- Run the following command:
+    ```bash
+    git clone https://github.com/chris1111/VoodooHDA-Tahoe.git && cd $HOME/VoodooHDA-Tahoe && ./Package.command && open -R $HOME/VoodooHDA-Tahoe/VoodooHDA-Tahoe.pkg
+    ```
-- Once done, `VoodooHDA-Tahoe.pkg` will be present in the `VoodooHDA-Tahoe-main` folder
+- This will build the VoodooHDA Installer package
+- Open Finder
+- Navigate to your home folder (or press <kbd>CMD</kbd> + <kbd>Shift</kbd> + <kbd>H</kbd>)
+- Open the "VoodooHDA-Tahoe folder"
-- Double-click the `VoodooHDA-Tahoe.pkg` to install the driver and the preference pane on your system
+- Double-click the `VoodooHDA-Tahoe.pkg` to install the driver and PrefPane
-- Once that is completed, reboot your system
+- Once that's done, reboot your system
-- Open System Preferences and find the VoodooHDA PrefPane to select your audio source
+- Open System Preferences and find the VoodooHDA PrefPane to select your audio source.
+- Enjoy!

 > [!NOTE]
 >